Murilo-Rainho/to-do-list/README.md

 [Project's Page](https://murilo-rainho.github.io/to-do-list/)

-This project was made during my second month on the Trybe Course.
+This project was made during my first week in the second month on the Trybe Course.
 Me, without knowledge before the course, **with two month of course**, was able to use some basic knowledge about HTML, CSS and JavaScript.

 ---